piclas-framework/piclas/docs/documentation/userguide/tutorials/dsmc-cone-3D/dsmc-cone-3D.md

 For the general information on the setup of the DSMC simulation, please see the previous tutorial {ref}`sec:tutorial-dsmc-cone-2D`.
 In this tutorial, only the changes in the `parameter.ini` file for the 3D simulation compared to the 2D simulation are explained further.

 First, the mesh file name is adapted.
-The number of boundaries is reduced from five to four, as only one symmetrical boundary is used in this 3D simulation.
-The maximum particle number per processor is increased due to the changed simulation domain.
-Additionally, the octree is adapted to appropriate values for a 3D simulation.
+The number of boundaries is reduced from five (6 with Gmsh) to four, as only one symmetrical boundary is used in this 3D simulation.
+The octree is adapted to appropriate values for a 3D simulation.

     MeshFile                        = 70degCone_3D_mesh.h5
     Part-nBounds                    = 4
     Particles-OctreePartNumNode     = 80
     Particles-OctreePartNumNodeMin  = 60

-Compared to the `parameter.ini` for the 2D simulation, the symmetrical boundaries, the commands for the 2D axisymmetric simulation and the radial weighting are deleted:
+Compared to the `parameter.ini` for the 2D simulation, the symmetrical boundaries, these commands for the 2D axisymmetric simulation and the radial weighting are deleted:

     Part-Boundary4-SourceName                   = SYMAXIS
     Part-Boundary4-Condition                    = symmetric_axis